 The costs associated with the design, construction and ongoing maintenance of the memorial sit with Manatū Taonga Ministry for Culture and Heritage.

 Due to construction delays, the total forecast expenditure for the development of the National Erebus Memorial is subject to review.
-The current estimate of total forecast expenditure for the development of the memorial is $4.812 million (GST exclusive) and included all design, consultancy, construction costs.
+The current estimate of total forecast expenditure for the development of the memorial is $4.812 million (GST exclusive) and includes design, consultancy and construction costs.

 Once construction begins, the memorial will take approximately eight months to complete.